-12.1 The service provider guarantees that the services rendered have all the agreed and assured characteristics, as well as the characteristics that the client may in good faith also expect without any special agreement.
-The service provider furthermore guarantees that it hands over any works produced within the framework of the contract in good faith with all the agreed and assured characteristics required for the intended use and that the works comply with the relevant statutory requirements.
-The service provider assumes a warranty of 24 months from the receipt or acceptance of the fully supplied, contractually agreed services.
-During the warranty period, the client may claim defects at any time.
-Even after expiry of the warranty period, the service provider is required to honour claims arising from the warranty rights of the client set out below, provided that the defects were brought to the service provider's attention in writing during the warranty period.

-12.2 The service provider guarantees that it and the third parties it calls upon are in possession of all the rights to render the services in accordance with the contract.
+- 12.1 The contractor guarantees that the goods/services supplied have all the agreed and assured characteristics, as well as the characteristics that the client may in good faith also expect without any special agreement.
+The contractor furthermore guarantees that it hands over any works produced within the framework of the contract in good faith with all the agreed and assured characteristics required for the intended use and that the works comply with the relevant legal requirements.
+The contractor assumes a warranty of 24 months from the receipt or acceptance of the fully supplied, contractually agreed goods/services.
+During the warranty period, the client may notify defects at any time.
+Even after expiry of the warranty period, the contractor is required to honour claims arising from the warranty rights of the client set out below, provided that the defects were brought to the contractor's attention in writing during the warranty period. - 12.2 The contractor guarantees that it and the third parties it calls upon are in possession of all the rights to provide the goods/services in accordance with the contract.
 In particular, it is entitled to grant the client the rights to the work results according to the contractually agreed scope.

-12.3 All documents made available by the client to the service provider, including those in electronic format, may be used and copied exclusively for the purpose of rendering the services.
-To that extent, the client guarantees that the use of the documents by the service provider does not violate the property rights of third parties.

-12.4 In the event of a defect, the client shall have the option of requesting rectification or deducting the corresponding value reduction from the remuneration.

-12.5 If the client requests rectification, the service provider shall remedy the defect by the deadline imposed by the client and bear the costs arising therefrom.
-If remediation of the defect is only possible by way of new production, the right to rectification shall also encompass the right to new production.

-12.6 If the service provider fails to carry out the requested rectification, or fails to do so successfully, the client shall have the option

-- a. of deducting the corresponding value reduction from the remuneration, or - b. of demanding that the necessary documents (in particular the source code) be handed over - to the extent the service provider is entitled to hand them over - and to take the necessary measures itself or have them taken by a third party at the cost and risk of the service provider, or - c. of withdrawing from the contract.

-12.7 If damage has occurred due to a defect, the service provider shall additionally be liable for compensation therefor in accordance with section 20.
+- 12.3 All documents made available by the client to the contractor, including those in electronic format, may be used and copied exclusively for the purpose of supplying the goods/services.
+To that extent, the client guarantees that the use of the documents by the contractor does not violate the property rights of third parties. - 12.4 In the event of a defect, the client shall have the option of requesting rectification or deducting the corresponding value reduction from the remuneration. - 12.5 If the client demands remediation of the defect, the contractor shall remedy the defect by the deadline imposed by the client and bear the costs arising therefrom.
+If remediation of the defect is only possible by way of new production, the right to rectification shall also encompass the right to new production. - 12.6 If the contractor fails to carry out the requested rectification, or fails to do so successfully, the client shall have the option - a. of deducting the corresponding value reduction from the remuneration or, - b. of demanding that the necessary documents (in particular the source code) be handed over - to the extent the contractor is entitled to hand them over - and to take the necessary measures itself or have them carried out by a third party at the expense and risk of the contractor, or - c. of withdrawing from the contract. - 12.7 If damage has occurred due to a defect, then the contractor shall additionally be liable for compensation therefor in accordance with section 20.